pennlabs/penn-mobile/README.md

 - `cd penn-mobile/backend`
 - `pipenv install --dev --python 3.9`

-Note that the above command might throw some ugly errors at you with regards to the `mysqlclient` and `psychopg2` packages.
+Note that the above command will likely throw some ugly errors at you with regards to the `mysqlclient` and `psychopg2` packages.
 If that is the case, just manually install them:
 - `pipenv install mysqlclient`
 - `pipenv install psycopg2`
+- `pipenv install --dev`

 Final Steps:
 - `pipenv run python manage.py migrate`